 Adopting a child is a special time, yet the entire adoption process can seem like an eternity.
 Which leads one to ask themselves, how long does it take to adopt a child?

-Adoption takes between 6 months to 1 year after placement of the child to become finalized.
+Adoption takes between 6 months to 1 year after the placement of the child to become finalized.
 In-home visits take place during this time to observe the adjustment process.
 A hearing to finalize the adoption is then scheduled, after which, the child is officially and legally yours.

 You waited so long to meet your child, but when will the wait finally end?

-It is wonderful to be able to see, touch, and connect with your child, and it is natural to want the adoption process to be over with so you can carry on with your life without big brother looking over your shoulders.
+It is wonderful to be able to see, touch, and connect with your child, and it is natural to want the adoption process to be over with so you can carry on with your life without your big brother looking over your shoulders.

 The legal process is understandable and necessary, but there comes a time when you just want the process to be over so you can move on with your new life.